ma-rc-in/Books-Online/README.md

 # About the project

 This project provides an online library system for books managing purposes.
 It retreives a list of books from an external XML file.
-Completed  as part of a university project.

 ## Built With